-One of the commercial processes that manufactures crude glycerine as a by-product, is the treatment of triglycerides with an alcohol such as ethanol, in the presence of a catalytic base to give ethyl esters or fatty acids with crude glycerine.
-Before being used, most of the time Crude Glycerine will have to be purified to Refined Glycerine first.
-Crude glycerine range from around 65% to 85% while Refined Glycerine mostly around 99.5% to 99.7%, USP or BP grade is also available.
+One of the commercial processes that manufactures this chemical as a by-product, is the treatment of triglycerides with an alcohol such as ethanol, in the presence of a catalytic base to give ethyl esters or fatty acids with crude glycerine.
+Before being used, most of the time this chemical will have to be purified to Refined Glycerine first.
+It ranges from around 65% to 85% while Refined Glycerine mostly around 99.5% to 99.7%, USP or BP grade is also available.

 The degumming process of vegetable oil involves the removal of phosphatides from vegetable oil by centrifugation.
 Water is added in the mixture to allow the precipitation of phosphatides dissolved in oil.
 The precipitated phosphatides become heavier in mass due to the high water content absorbed.
 The centrifugation process allows phosphatides to migrate to the water phase; therefore, removing impurities in the oil.
 Degumming is required to refine the quality of the vegetable oil and allows longer storage time.

 The vegetable oils undergo deacidification through a series of solvent extraction processes.
 The initial vegetable oil is mixed in methanol by agitation.
 The existing free fatty acid in the oil will preferably dissolve in methanol and decrease the concentration in the oil.
 As free fatty acid is the cause of the oxidation and unpleasant scent of the oil, it is essential to remove the compound from the oil to promote storage time and refining.

 The deacidified oil is decomposed through a process called hydrolysis.
 The process utilizes water to break down the chains of triglycerides into glycerol/glycerine and fatty acid under high temperature and pressure.
 In this step, glycerine becomes available for extraction and undergoes further refining.